Gas Line Repair in Austin That Keeps Your Home Safe from Leaks

 Licensed Plumbers Repair All Gas Line Problems in Austin Homes

 You need a licensed plumber with gas certification for any gas line repair in Austin.
 General handymen cannot legally work on gas systems.
 Only Master Plumbers with Gas Fitter licenses can repair, install, or modify gas lines.
+Our Austin plumbing services include specialized gas line repair with all required certifications.

 We repair all types of gas line damage at your Austin home.
 Corroded pipes near water heaters leak gas slowly.
 Damaged lines from digging or construction need immediate attention.
 Loose fittings at appliance connections cause small leaks.
 Earthquake shifts or foundation movement crack underground lines.

 Texas Railroad Commission requires specific licensing for gas work.
 Our plumbers hold Master Plumber licenses and Gas Fitter certifications.
 These credentials prove extensive training in gas safety and repair techniques.
-We also carry liability insurance that protects your home during repairs.
+We carry liability insurance that protects your home during repairs.

 Austin building codes mandate licensed contractors for all gas work.
 Unlicensed repairs violate city ordinances and state law.
 Insurance companies deny claims if unlicensed workers cause damage.
-You also face fines from the city if inspectors discover illegal gas work.
+You face fines from the city if inspectors discover illegal gas work.

 Gas Line Repairs Take 2-4 Hours for Most Austin Homes

 Most gas line repairs finish in two to four hours at your Austin home.
 Emergency repairs start within one to two hours of your call.
 We respond 24/7 because gas leaks can't wait until morning.
+Our comprehensive plumbing installation and repair services cover all gas system needs.

 Simple leak repairs take about two hours.
 A loose fitting at your water heater connection needs 30 minutes to tighten and test.
 Corroded sections of exposed pipe take two to three hours to cut out and replace.